How to manage storage volumes

 lxc storage volume set my-pool my-volume size=1GiB

-To set the snapshot expiry time for your virtual machine my-vm to one month, use the following command:
+To set the snapshot expiry time for virtual machine my-vm to one month, use the following command:

-lxc storage volume set my-pool virtual-machine/my-vm snapshots.expiry 1M
+lxc storage volume set my-pool virtual-machine/my-vm snapshots.expiry=1M

-lxc storage volume edit <pool_name> [<volume_type>/]<volume_name>
+lxc storage volume edit my-pool virtual-machine/my-vm

 Configure default values for storage volumes

 You can define default volume configurations for a storage pool.
-To do so, set a storage pool configuration with a volume prefix, thus volume.<VOLUME_CONFIGURATION>=<VALUE>.
+To do so, set a storage pool configuration with a volume prefix: volume.<KEY>=<VALUE>.

-lxc storage set [<remote>:]<pool_name> volume.size <value>
+lxc storage set my-pool volume.size=15GiB

 Resize a storage volume